BDC

 Every dealer-facing tool has the wrong unit of measurement.
 BDC is measured on dials, not on dollars saved from fall-through.
 F&I is measured on PVR, not on net-of-cancellation PVR.
 Inventory is measured on days-supply, not on opportunity cost.

 Whoever builds the dealer-software stack that measures the right thing is going to own the next decade.
 Right now, no incumbent does.
-Louie does, at the scale of the operator's five rooftops.
+Louie does, at the scale of our dealerships.
 The question for an acquirer is whether the measurement framework scales across a twelve-thousand-rooftop book.

 It does.
 The math is the same at five and at five thousand.
 The difference is distribution, not product.